Onto the Next Chapter...

 But, more importantly, Docuview is private, fully bootstrapped, and 100% owned by myself.
 That means we don’t have a board, investors, or anyone to pressure us into doing things we don’t want to do.
 And this is where the true value of this business is for me - freedom.

-The freedom to do what I want, when I want, is more valuable to me than most people.
+The freedom to do what I want, when I want, is more valuable to me than to most people.
 Yes, everyone would love to do whatever they want, whenever they want - don’t get me wrong.
 But, most people are also capable of being fully happy while being employees and just doing what they’re told.
 And that’s great.

 I, on the other hand, have ALWAYS struggled with authority and loss of autonomy.
 When I’m told to “stay in my lane,” it just makes me want to veer more.
 That’s always how I’ve been.

 So, the solution to not being good at staying in a single lane?
-Own the entire damn thing.
+Own the entire damn road.
 Now I can bounce around to tasks that I find most interesting at any moment without being scrutinized or repeatedly reminded about KPRs and priorities and all those bullshit metrics that are made up anyways.

 So the goal now is to just have fun with it.
 Solve problems, create value, grow, improve, etc. No major pressure, but realistically this is still a business and I do eventually need to make some money.
 But for now, that’s a problem for tomorrow.
 Today, I’m just relieved to be working on something of which I have full control, and nobody can tell me otherwise.
 Not gonna lie, it feels great.